NutNut17/nut17-notes/content/minecraft/technotes/w901utilities.md

 A build with improvements to run the game

-- Fabric: known for its lightweight framework and quick adaptability
+- Fabric: modern, known for its lightweight framework and quick adaptability
-- Forge: is more robust and can support more extensive mods
+- Forge: traditional robust framework for mods

 #### Server

 An additive file to host Minecraft multiplayer server

 - Spigot: fork of bukkit with more feature and better performance
-- Paper: fork of spigot with better performance
+- Paper: modern fork of spigot with better performance
 - Fabric Server: lightweight and performance, but incompatible with bukkit plugins

 #### Plugin